aanderse/LdapRecord.com/readme.md

-## Adldap2 Docs Site
+## LdapRecord Documentation Site

-This is the source of the Adldap2 Docs website.
+This is the source of the LdapRecord Docs website.

 ### Documentation

 The website's documentation is loaded from the `resources/docs` directory.
 You will need to clone each version of the documentation into this directory.
-For example, `resources/docs/10.0`, etc.
+For example, `resources/docs/1.0`, etc.